 We are currently invested substantially in Agency RMBS.
-Our Agency RMBS investments include mortgage pass-through securities and may include CMOs.
+Our Agency RMBS investments include mortgage pass-through securities and collateralized mortgage obligations, or CMOs.
 We also invest in Non-Agency RMBS, ABS and CMBS.
-These investments may include fixed- and floating- rate securities, including investment grade and noninvestment grade.
+These investments may include fixed- and floating- rate securities, including investment grade and non-investment grade.
 We also have the discretion to invest in other target assets, including residential and commercial loans.
 We expect, over time, to gradually and opportunistically allocate more capital among Non-Agency RMBS, ABS and CMBS assets when we are presented with compelling investment returns.